 Situated in the southern mountains of the DPRK, Kaesong is a treasure trove of culture and history.
 This ancient royal capital is known for its export of medicinal Korean ginseng, for its countless temples and tombs, and for the rich natural beauty of the surrounding area.
-Kaesong makes a fascinating destination for tourism – and this attractive mountain citadel offers a real change of atmosphere after a visit to the North Korean capital of Pyongyang.
+Kaesong makes a fascinating destination for tourism – and this attractive mountain citadel offers a real change of atmosphere after a visit to Pyongyang, the North Korean capital.

 With a population just over 300,000 inhabitants, Kaesong City is a far cry from the nation’s capital; in 1952 Pyongyang was targeted by the largest bombing raid of the Korean War, a total of 1,400 UN aircraft releasing their warheads over the city.
-After the war Pyongyang was rebuilt largely with Soviet aid… the result was a modern, minimalist city displaying rich architectural themes of Socialist Classicism, and Constructivism bordering on the Brutalist.
+After the war Pyongyang was rebuilt largely with Soviet aid… the result was a modern, minimalist city displaying rich architectural themes of socialist classicism, of constructivism bordering on the brutalist.

 Kaesong on the other hand is a small, and exceedingly green city.